All things are possible…

 Music and Creative Arts

-Art is concerned with the development of the whole child.
+Art can help support the development of the whole child.
 The acquisition of art and design skills enables children to achieve personal fulfilment and satisfaction and is a way of stimulating children’s creativity and imagination.
 Art is a form of communication of ideas feelings and meanings and for many children a means of individual expression.

-Music is a unique way of communicating that can inspire and motivate children.
+Music is a unique way of inspiring and motivating children.
 It is a vehicle for personal expression and it can play an important part in the personal development of people.
-Music reflects the culture and society we live in, and so the teaching and learnign of music enables children to better understand the world they live in.
+Music reflects the culture and society we live in, and so the teaching and learning of music enables children to better understand the world they live in.
 Besides being a creative and enjoyable activity, music can also be a highly academic and demanding subject.
 It also plays an important part in helping children feel part of a community.
-We provide opportunities for all children to create, play, perform and enjoy music and develop the skills to appreciate a wide variety of musical forms.
-Children in KS2 are given the opportunity to further develop their skills, learning to play brass, guitar, drums and keyboard instruments.
+We provide opportunities for all children to create, play, perform and enjoy music and develop the skills to appreciate a wide variety of musical forms, including digital media.

-At Benedict Biscop Church of England Academy we emphasise positive attitudes of fair play, honesty, enjoyment in success, learning through disappointment and a willingness to attempt all challenges put in front of the pupils.
+At Benedict Biscop, we emphasise positive attitudes of fair play, honesty, enjoyment in success, learning through disappointment and a willingness to attempt all challenges put in front of the pupils.

 Games, Clubs, Study Support – Schoolz Out

 We are very keen to develop extended opportunities for children to learn a new activity or work with a different group of children.
 We offer an extensive programme of activities beyond the school day.
 These vary from time to time according to staff arrangements and seasons of the year.
-They include sports practices, choir, a study night for year 6 children, drama, dance, newspaper, maths, cookery, gymnastics, Eco club, fit-for-fun, confirmation groups and computers.
+They include clubs such as sporting activities choir, booster/catch up clubs, drama, dance, pupil voice, digital leaders and science.

 During the weeks leading up to a musical presentation parents are informed of rehearsals taking place outside school hours and we love an opportunity to share our talents with parents/carers and visitors.